 Josep Maria Montaner i Martorell

-Josep Maria Montaner (Barcelona, Spain, 1954) holds a PhD in Architecture and is professor of Theory and History of Architecture at the Barcelona School of Architecture (ETSAB-UPC).
+Josep Maria Montaner (Barcelona, Spain, 1954) holds a PhD in Architecture and is a Theory and History of Architecture professor at the Barcelona School of Architecture (ETSAB-UPC).
 He co-directs the 21st Century Housing Laboratory Master.
-He is the author of more than thirty books and regularly contributes to El País and La Vanguardia, and national and international magazines.
+He is the author of over thirty books and regularly contributes to El País, La Vanguardia and national and international magazines.
 He has taught courses and conferences in several cities in Europe, America and Asia.
 He was Housing Councilor of the Barcelona City Council from 2015 to 2019.
 Elected Academician of the Catalan Academy of Fine Arts of Sant Jordi 2021.

 Guim Costa (Barcelona, Spain, 1968) is an architect from the Barcelona School of Architecture and is currently the Dean of the College of Architects of Catalonia.
 With more than ten years of professional experience, in 2010, he founded costacalsamiglia arquitectura, a studio for developing architecture and furniture design projects.
 At the same time and throughout his career, he has collaborated in publications such as Quaderns d’Arquitectura i Urbanisme and with the publishing house Gustavo Gili.
 In addition to participating in the governing bodies of the College of Architects of Catalonia, Costa is a member of the executive committee of the Manuel Blancafort Foundation and patron of the Ginesta Foundation.

-The College of Architects of Catalonia, founded in 1931 and heir to the old Association of Architects (1874), is a corporation under public law representing Catalan architects, promoting excellence in architecture and spreading its values, especially its social and cultural dimension.
+The Architects’ Association of Catalonia (COAC), founded in 1931 and heir to the old Association of Architects (1874), is a corporation under public law representing Catalan architects, promoting excellence in architecture and spreading its values, especially its social and cultural dimension.
 At present, this body has 145 years of history.

 Joan Nogué i Font

-Joan Nogué (Hostalets de Bas, Spain, 1958) is professor of Human Geography at the University of Girona and was director of the Landscape Observatory of Catalonia from its creation in 2004 until 2017.
+Joan Nogué (Hostalets de Bas, Spain, 1958) is a professor of Human Geography at the University of Girona and was director of the Landscape Observatory of Catalonia from its creation in 2004 until 2017.
 He obtained his doctorate at the Autonomous University of Barcelona and extended studies at the University of Wisconsin in Madison (USA) under the mastership of Yi-Fu Tuan.
 He has been a visiting professor at several foreign universities.
 He is a specialist in Cultural Landscape Studies and Geographical and Territorial Thinking.
 He is co-director of the book collection ‘Paisaje y Teoría’ of the publishing house Biblioteca Nueva.
 King Jaume I Award for Urbanism, Landscape and Sustainability in 2009 and Joan Fuster Essay Award in 2010 for the work Landscape, territory and civil society.
-He is a member of the Institute of Catalan Studies (IEC) and of the scientific committee of the Fondazione Benetton Studi Ricerche.
-Regular contributor to the newspaper Ara.
+He is a member of the Institute of Catalan Studies (IEC) and the Fondazione Benetton Studi Ricerche scientific committee.
+He is a regular contributor to the newspaper Ara.

 Eugeni Pons i Pau

-Eugeni Pons (Barcelona, Spain, 1964), graduated in Philosophy, starts, in parallel, photography studies at the IEFC in Barcelona.
+Eugeni Pons (Barcelona, Spain, 1964) holds a degree in Philosophy and starts, in parallel, photography studies at the IEFC in Barcelona.
 He began professionally with advertising photography but soon after embarked on architectural photography, which he never abandoned.
-He has collaborated with numerous specialized publications and prestigious architecture studios, and has been awarded five LUX architectural photography awards.
+He has collaborated with numerous specialized publications and prestigious architecture studios and has been awarded five LUX architectural photography awards.

 Joaquim de Trincheria

-Joaquim de Trincheria (Olot, 1940 – Argentona, Spain, 2018) was councilor of the Olot City Council for 24 years.
+Joaquim de Trincheria (Olot, 1940 – Argentona, Spain, 2018) was a councillor of the Olot City Council for 24 years.
 He was a natural conversationalist with a great artistic sensibility.